DavidSouther/software_craftsmanship/A07_bibliography/README.md

 ## Cloud
 *   [Architecture Patterns with Python: Enabling Test-Driven Development, Domain-Driven Design, and Event-Driven Microservices ](https://smile.amazon.com/dp/1492052205) _Harry Percival & Bob Gregory_ Many books discuss systems design.
 Very few books guide you through designing a system.
 In the same way that Obey the Testing Goat guides you to becoming a lean mean testing machine, Cosmic Python does the same for a production-ready system that serves thousands of queries per second.
 Moreover, it does it in a sustainable, scalable way such that the "astronaut architecture" diagram at the beginning of the project actually describes the architecture at the end, without collapsing into a big ball of mud.
 Part I is the critical walkthrough and should be required project work for all SWEs.
 Part II is initially intellectually validating for how it grows from Part I and reinforces those lessons, while being another critical reading before switching to an event-driven system designed to scale indefinitely.
 *   [Building Microservices _Sam Newman_](https://smile.amazon.com/dp/1492034029)
 *   [Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems](https://smile.amazon.com/dp/B06XPJML5D) _Martin Kleppmann_ DDIA is a "modern" (2017-2020) and in-depth overview on a number of global scale data storage and processing systems.
-This includes the general and specific problems these systems encountered, along with their solutions.
+This includes the general and specific problems these systems encountered, along with their solutions
 *   [Site Reliability Engineering](https://smile.amazon.com/dp/149192912X)

 ## Games